-- a description of the legally relevant software and how the requirements are met: - list of software modules that belong to the legally relevant part including a declaration that all legally relevant functions are included in the description; - description of the software interfaces of the legally relevant software part and of the commands and data flows via this interface including a statement of completeness; - description of the generation of the software identification; - depending on the validation method chosen, the source code shall be made available to the testing authority; - list of parameters to be protected and description of protection means; - a description of security means of the operating system (password, etc. if applicable); - a description of the (software) sealing method(s); - an overview of the system hardware, e.g. topology block diagram, type of computer(s), type of network, etc. - where a hardware component is deemed legally relevant or where it performs legally relevant functions, this should also be identified;
+- a description of the legally relevant software and how the requirements are met: - list of software modules that belong to the legally relevant part including a declaration that all legally relevant functions are included in the description; - description of the software interfaces of the legally relevant software part and of the commands and data flows via this interface including a statement of completeness; - description of the generation of the software identification; - list of parameters to be protected and description of protection means; - a description of security means of the operating system (password, etc. if applicable); - a description of the (software) sealing method(s); - an overview of the system hardware, e.g. topology block diagram, type of computer(s), type of network, etc. - where a hardware component is deemed legally relevant or where it performs legally relevant functions, this should also be identified; - a description of the accuracy of the algorithms (e.g. filtering of A/D conversion results, price calculation, rounding algorithms, etc.);

-- a description of the accuracy of the algorithms (e.g. filtering of A/D conversion results, price calculation, rounding algorithms, etc.); - a description of the user interface, menus and dialogues; - the software identification and instructions for obtaining it from an instrument in use; - list of commands of each hardware interface of the measuring instrument / electronic device / sub-assembly including a statement of completeness; - list of durability errors that are detected by the software and if necessary for understanding, a description of the detecting algorithms; - a description of data sets stored or transmitted; - if fault detection is realized in the software, a list of faults that are detected and a description of the detecting algorithm; - the operating manual.
+- a description of the user interface, menus and dialogues; - the software identification and instructions for obtaining it from an instrument in use; - list of commands of each hardware interface of the measuring instrument / electronic device / sub-assembly including a statement of completeness; - list of durability errors that are detected by the software and if necessary for understanding, a description of the detecting algorithms; - a description of data sets stored or transmitted; - if fault detection is realized in the software, a list of faults that are detected and a description of the detecting algorithm; - the operating manual.